A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Extensions

-When each component of $\lambda$ simultaneously is the multiplier for both an upper and lower bound it does not have to be non-negative anymore.
-Instead, components of $\lambda_k$ corresponding to active upper bounds have to be nonnegative while, conversely, components corresponding of active lower bounds have to be \textit{nonpositive}.
-Hence, the condition $\lambda^*_k \geq 0$ is replaced by
+When each component of $\lambda$ is the multiplier for both an upper and lower bound simultaneously, it does not have to be nonnegative anymore.
+Instead, components of $\lambda_k$ corresponding to active \textit{upper} bounds have to be \textit{nonnegative} while, conversely, components corresponding of active \textit{lower} bounds have to be \textit{nonpositive}.
+The condition $\lambda^*_k \geq 0$ is, hence, replaced by